k3d-io/vscode-k3d/README.md

 * Add/remove nodes to existing k3d clusters.
 * Automatically update the kubeconfig after creating/deleting clusters.
 * Commands and keyboard shortcuts for all the operations.
-* Recycle clusters: remove the oldest cluster and create a new one in just one command.
+* Replace clusters: remove the oldest cluster and create a new one in just one command.

 ## Settings